apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/pro_scraping.md

 ---
 title: Professional scraping
-description: Learn how to build scrapers quicker and get better and more robust results by using the Apify SDK, an open-source library for scraping in Node.js.
+description: Learn how to build scrapers quicker and get better and more robust results by using Crawlee, an open-source library for scraping in Node.js.
 menuWeight: 7
 paths:
 - web-scraping-for-beginners/crawling/pro-scraping